 In 1959 Ray Harryhausen pretty much had the field of stop-motion sci-fi to himself.
 After six full features in which he perfected his ‘Dynamation’ process (using mattes to insert his animation models into pre-filmed backgrounds) Harryhausen had already advanced to bigger productions in color.
 He had left his competition in special effects wizardry far behind.
 The animation in 1951’s The Lost Continent had been rudimentary at best.
 The Nassour brothers’ The Beast of Hollow Mountain used a crude mix of clashing techniques.

-The animators use the same kinds of angles that Harryhausen employed for The Beast, in each case to lesser effect — the up angle CU on the monster’s head as it walks, side views of just its legs, a detail of a monster foot smashing a car (repeated three times, each time with a slightly different optical framing).
+The animators use setups similar to those Harryhausen employed for The Beast, in each case to lesser effect — the up angle CU on the monster’s head as it walks, side views of just its legs, a detail of a monster foot smashing a car (repeated three times, each with a slightly different optical framing).
 Harryhausen-like split screen shots show Behemoth walking into view and coming forward as crowds of people flee in panic in the foreground.
 The monster can’t be seen through the windows of a bus, a minor flaw shared by Beast’s Rhedosaurus.
-The soft overcast look of London isn’t as dramatic as the harder natural lighting in Beast, which allows Harryhausen to throw appropriate shadows onto his monster.
+The soft overcast London light isn’t as dramatic as the harder New York light in Beast, which allows Harryhausen to throw appropriate shadows onto his monster.

 Incidental technical flaws crop up as well.
 We’re told that Pete Peterson’s tabletop animation work was done in a garage; Harryhausen had the benefit of a dedicated workspace, proven equipment, and help of a father who was a machinist.
 The mattes frequently shift in Behemoth, and the background projection sometimes freezes for a few frames.
 The backgrounds for a couple of angles almost look unfinished.
 The overall design and perspective matching is usually good, though.